-Hazard.
+Hazard

-- A Hazard is a source of potential danger or an adverse condition that could harm people, socioeconomic systems, or built and natural environments. - Geological Hazards include: Earthquake, Tsunami, Landslide, Dam or Reservoir Failure
+- A Hazard is a source of potential danger or an adverse condition that could harm people, socioeconomic systems, or built and natural environments.
+Hazards can occur naturally and/or by human influence.
+As interactions between society and the natural environment are complex, it can be difficult to delineate a singular source of hazards (e.g., human-influenced ignition of fires during drought conditions, development in low-lying areas prone to flooding). - Geological Hazards include: Earthquake, Tsunami, Landslide, Dam or Reservoir Failure - An earthquake is a sudden slip on a fault in the earth's crust, and the resulting ground shaking and radiated seismic energy caused by the slip. - A tsunami is a series of ocean waves caused by sudden movement of the sea floor, typically as a result of major earthquakes. - Landslide is a general term used to describe the downslope movement of soil, rock, and organic materials under the effects of gravity. - A dam or reservoir failure is an unplanned release of water resulting from the structural compromise or collapse of a dam or other structural element, such as the wall of a tank. - Weather-Related Hazards include: Flooding, High Wind, Extreme Heat, Drought - Flooding is covering or inundation of normally dry land with large amounts of water, can be caused by the overflow of water from a stream, river, lake, coastal body, or a water control feature such as a pipe, dam, or levee. - The National Weather Service defines "high winds" as sustained wind speeds of 40 miles per hour (mph) or greater lasting for one hour or longer, or winds of 58 mph or greater for any duration.

-- An earthquake is a sudden slip on a fault in the earth's crust, and the resulting ground shaking and radiated seismic energy caused by the slip. - A tsunami is a series of ocean waves caused by sudden movement of the sea floor, typically as a result of major earthquakes. - Landslide is a general term used to describe the downslope movement of soil, rock, and organic materials under the effects of gravity. - A dam or reservoir failure is an unplanned release of water resulting from the structural compromise or collapse of a dam or other structural element, such as the wall of a tank. - Weather-Related Hazards include: Flooding, High Wind, Extreme Heat, Drought - Flooding is covering or inundation of normally dry land with large amounts of water, can be caused by the overflow of water from a stream, river, lake, coastal body, or a water control feature such as a pipe, dam, or levee. - The National Weather Service defines "high winds" as sustained wind speeds of 40 miles per hour (mph) or greater lasting for one hour or longer, or winds of 58 mph or greater for any duration. - According to the National Weather Service, extreme heat occurs when the temperature reaches extremely high levels or when the combination of heat and humidity causes the air to become oppressive and stifling.
-Generally, extreme heat is 10 degrees above the normal temperature over an extended period. - Drought is insufficient water over a prolonged period. - Combustion-Related Hazards include: Large Urban Fire, Wildfire, Poor Air Quality - A Large Urban Fire is a large, destructive fire that spreads across one or more city streets. - A Wildfire is an unplanned, uncontrolled fire in an area of combustive vegetation or fuel. - The Air Quality Index (AQI) measures air quality for the five pollutants regulated by the Clean Air Act: ground-level ozone, particulate matter, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
-The AQI scores air as good (0-50), moderate (51-100), unhealthy for sensitive groups (101-150), unhealthy (151-200), very unhealthy (201-300), and hazardous (301-500). - Biological & Toxic Hazards include: Pandemic, Hazardous Materials - A Pandemic is when an infectious disease outbreak occurs worldwide, or over a very wide area and affects many people. - Hazardous Materials are harmful both to human health and to the environment.
+- According to the National Weather Service, extreme heat occurs when the temperature reaches extremely high levels or when the combination of heat and humidity causes the air to become oppressive and stifling.
+Generally, extreme heat is 10 degrees above the normal temperature over an extended period. - Drought is insufficient water over a prolonged period. - Combustion-Related Hazards include: Large Urban Fire, Wildfire, Poor Air Quality - A Large Urban Fire is a large, destructive fire that spreads across one or more City streets. - A Wildfire is an unplanned, uncontrolled fire in an area of combustive vegetation or fuel. - Poor Air Quality is the condition of ambient air quality having high concentrations of air pollutants that are unhealthy to public health and the environment.
+The U.S. Environmental Protection Agency measures air quality with the Air Quality Index (AQI), which measures the concentration of five pollutants regulated by the Clean Air Act: ground-level ozone, particulate matter, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
+When AQI exceeds 100, air quality becomes unhealthy for certain sensitive groups of people, then everyone as air quality worsens. - Biological and Toxic Hazards include: Pandemic, Hazardous Materials - A Pandemic is when an infectious disease outbreak occurs worldwide, or over a very wide area and affects many people. - Hazardous Materials are harmful both to human health and to the environment.
 An accidental hazardous material release can occur wherever hazardous materials are manufactured, stored, transported, or used.